Prof. Mark L. Tykocinski, M.D. (Chairman)

 Professor Tykocinski is the inventor of the DSP technology and a leader in the field of immune regulation.
 He is Provost of the Thomas Jefferson University in Philadelphia and Dean of the school of medicine.
 Before joining the Jefferson University, Prof. Tykocinski was Chair of the Department of Pathology and Laboratory Medicine at the University of Pennsylvania for over a decade.

 Samir Khleif, M.D.

-Director of the GRU Cancer Center and board certified in internal medicine and medical oncology.
+Biomedical Scholar and Professor of Oncology, Director of the Loop Immuno-Oncology Research Laboratory, Georgetown Lombardi Comprehensive Cancer .
+Served as director of the GRU Cancer Center and board certified in internal medicine and medical oncology.
 Served as the Chief of Cancer Vaccine Section at the NCI.
 He also served as a Special Assistant to the Commissioner of the Food and Drug Administration, leading the Critical Path Initiative for oncology.
 Dr. Khleif’s research interest is in identifying new and improved strategies to enhance specific immune response against cancer for preventive and therapeutic intent.
 This is conducted through the understanding of immune regulation and tumor-immune system interaction and translating the findings into therapeutic approaches.

 Manuel Hidalgo, M.D., Ph.D

-Chief of the Division of Hematology Oncology, Director of the Rosenberg Cancer Center at Beth Israel Deaconess Medical Center and Professor of Medicine at the Harvard Medical School.
+Chief of the Division of Hematology and Medical Oncology, Weill Cornell Medicine and New York Presbyterian Hospital.
 He is the co-founder and Scientific Advisor of Champions Oncology.
 His research interest have centered in translational and clinical research in anticancer drug development.
-His most significant contribution has been the pioneering of patient derived xenograft models for drug screening, biomarker development and personalizes medicine in PDAC.
+His most significant contribution has been the pioneering of patient derived xenograft models for drug screening, biomarker development and personalizes medicine in PDAC

 Ezra Cohen, M.D